25 Old-School Skills Today’s Deer Hunters Should Master

 At times it’s impossible to still-hunt silently.
 This can be an advantage, however, because deer will also be easier to hear.
 Get into the best deer-holding cover you can, as quietly as you can.
 Once there, go ultraslow, and use a grunt tube or fawn bleat to cover the sound of your steps.
 Listen for the four-legged step-step, pause, step-step pattern of walking deer, and try to intercept them.
 Since you can’t avoid making noise, you want to sound like a deer.
 Push down sharply with the toe of your leading foot, then promptly bring your heel down.
 Step-step.
 Repeat with the other foot.
 Step-step.
 Do not hesitate.
 Take an angle that will put you within range of the deer, but don’t move directly at them—and be ready to shoot. –Lawrence Pyne

-3. Follow the Logger
+3. Follow the Logger to Hungry Deer

 Experienced big-woods hunters know of a late-season food source every bit as reliable as any modern hunter’s plot of brassicas: freshly cut treetops left by loggers.
 To find them, simply drive back roads looking for fresh cuts or logging machinery or check with state and federal forestry offices, as well as timber companies in your area.
 If there’s snow, it will be obvious where the deer are feeding.
 Scout at midday and set up for an evening ambush. –Gerald Almy

-4. Stalk A Cornfield
+4. Stalk A Buck in a Cornfield

 You don’t have to hunt a standing cornfield by sitting in a stand overlooking one corner.
 You can actually get down and cover the whole thing.
 Pick a day when a steady wind is blowing straight down the rows, and start your hunt on the downwind edge.
 Starting 15 yards from the end of the field, stick your head between the stalks in the first row.
-Search left, then right, for bedded deer.
+Search left, then right for bedded deer.
 If you don’t see one, slip into the first row, poke your head into the next, and then repeat until you’ve crossed the field.
 Then move upwind a ways, re-enter the corn, and head back the way you came.
 Repeat the drill until you cover the whole field—or you fill your tag. –Scott Bestul

 5. Slip Up On A Bedded Buck